SynixeContractors/Armoury/addons/compat_bi/README.md

-# Compat RF
+# Compat BI

-- Tweaks and compatibility for Reaction Forces.
+- Add JR for MSBS Grot
-- Removes Thermal from the PSRL-1 PWS Optic
-- Adds PSRL-1 & Munitions to the Launcher supply box (tacgt_supplies)
+- Add JR for F2000 (removed by Aegis)